NVIDIA/gpu-monitoring-tools/README.md

 ...

 ```
-To integrate `dcgm-exporter` with Prometheus and Grafana, see the full instructions in the [user guide](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/dcgme2e.html#gpu-telemetry).
+To integrate DCGM-Exporter with Prometheus and Grafana, see the full instructions in the [user guide](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/dcgme2e.html#gpu-telemetry).
 `dcgm-exporter` is deployed as part of the GPU Operator.
 To get started with integrating with Prometheus, check the Operator [user guide](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#gpu-telemetry).

-### Building From source and Running on Bare Metal
+### Building from Source

-The dcgm-exporter is actually fairly straightforward to build and use.
+`dcgm-exporter` is actually fairly straightforward to build and use.
 Ensure you have the following:
 - [Golang >= 1.14 installed](https://golang.org/)
 - [DCGM installed](https://developer.nvidia.com/dcgm)
-- On DGX, the NVIDIA Fabric Manager up and running

 ```
 $ git clone https://github.com/NVIDIA/gpu-monitoring-tools.git